Kyrasuum/6dof/README.md

 -- Provide a seemless experience walking on surface of spherical planets -- Provide ability for players to control their rotation in zero g environments -- Simulate gravity due to spherical bodies

+## Credit:
+https://github.com/JWalkerMailly/glua-quaternion -- for their excellent quaternion library https://github.com/alex-suspicious -- for their wall walking addon, the basis for this project